OpenSlides/openslides-backend/docs/actions/agenda_item.forward.md

 - If any of the attached files is a directory, the children are also copied over.
 - Access groups are always the new meetings admin group.
 - `create_timestamp` should be the creation of the copy.
-- Published orga files will be used as-is
+- Published orga files will be used as-is.

 ## Permissions
 The request user needs `agenda_item.can_forward` in the source meeting.
 There are no rights needed in the receiving meeting, unless `with_speakers` is set, in which case `user.can_manage` is required in all target meetings.